- Help predict the potential effects of your Treg-targeted molecule with iQ’s T regulatory cell suppression assay

 Regulatory T cells (Tregs) are currently being targeted as a modality to reshape the disease environment to modulate T cell function.
 In cases of autoimmunity, therapeutics are being developed to enhance Treg function, while in cancer, molecules are developed to abrogate Treg function.
 To develop these molecules, Treg suppression assays are commonly used to assess whether a potential therapeutic can inhibit or promote Treg function.
 In these assays, Tregs are co-cultured with responder cells, such as T cells or PBMCs, and functional readouts of the responder cells are performed at the end of the culture period.
 Proliferation and cytokine production are often used to assess function.

 At iQ Biosciences, we have experience with these human Treg suppression assays and are now offering it as a bioservice to our customers.
-The Tregs in our assays are generated from conventional CD4 cells isolated from PBMCs using a proprietary process.
-This is followed by validation of Treg generation through immunophenotyping (Figure 1) and functional analysis (Figure 2).
+The Tregs in our assays are validated through immunophenotyping (Figure 1) and functional analysis (Figure 2).
 For immunophenotyping, cells are analyzed for the expression of CD4, CD25 (Figure 1), FOXP3 (data not shown), and CD127 (data not shown) while suppressive abilities are tested by co-culturing them with responder cells and assessing them for proliferation (Figure 2).

 In our assays, the responder cells are labeled with CFSE to simplify downstream interrogation of proliferation.
 The CFSE-labeled responder cells are co-cultured with Tregs at different ratios in the presence of stimuli and the Treg-targeted molecule(s).
 After the culture period, the cells are harvested and analyzed with a flow cytometer to examine dilution of CFSE in responder cells, which reflects proliferative function (Figure 2).
 Molecules that promote Treg function will demonstrate less proliferation while those that inhibit Treg function will demonstrate more proliferation relative to untreated control.